aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/features/multiple-format-support/_index.md

 ## Multiple Format Support

-With Aspose.Words for SharePoint installed you can convert documents right from your SharePoint document library between numerous popular office document formats.
+With Aspose.Words for SharePoint installed you can convert documents right from your SharePoint document library between a few popular office document formats.
 Most of the conversions are done with high fidelity.
 Currently Aspose.Words for SharePoint supports the following input formats:

 - DOCX - Office Open XML
 - DOTX - Office Open XML WordprocessingML Template (macro-free)